JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 #### For Unix systems including OSX that have a graphical display

-`time.sh` -> Automatically sets up your script to run at 0001 each day.
+`./time.sh` -> Automatically sets up your script to run at 0001 each day.
 Ain't this shit easy?

 ![Very dogee](https://raw.github.com/JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/master/img/dogee.jpg)